 Urethane casting is ideal for creating that stunning presentation model you need to wow your investors.
 Rapidly manufacture cost-effective prototypes and early-development parts with the high degree of detail and surface texture you would get from a final production piece, without the need for expensive hard tooling.

-With Direct Digital Manufacturing, your project goes right from digital CAD file to a real tangible object, without any additional overhead costs and time associated with conventional manufacturing.
+With Direct Digital Manufacturing, your project goes from digital CAD file to a real tangible object, without any additional overhead costs and time associated with conventional manufacturing.
 Using layer additive technologies, DDM can achieve a similar quality to injection molded parts, but at a fraction of the cost.
 Strong metal and plastic parts, created right from your CAD design!

 With the finishing and post-production services offered by our network of manufacturing experts, you won't have to worry about doing any sanding or painting.
 Prototypes and parts will ship to you with precisely the level of finishing that you specify.
 Finishing options include: